| | | |

 With

-the possible exception of bread baking, nothing fills the
+the possible exception of bread baking, nothing

-house with a more welcoming aroma better than a savory stew
+fills the house with a more welcoming aroma

-plummets and blistering north wind blows, these one-pot meals
+and blistering north wind blows, these one-pot

 These

-terrific one dish meals usually cost less money and are also
+terrific one dish meals usually cost less

-activities or the office.
-The following quick and easy chicken
+from school activities or the office.
+The

-stew can be spiced up or down for your particular preferences.
+be spiced up or down for your particular preferences.

 Spicy